Gorhem/spring-web-docker-deployment/README.md

 In case of your application is not ready for deployment, you can follow tutorial steps with the simple application that I created.
 Dockerfile, Shell Script, and YAML files have already included, you need the add your AWS services connection information.
 The tutorial shows where you can find this information.
 [Example Project](https://github.com/Gorhem/spring-web-docker-deployment)

-## Create an AWS IAM User and configure
+## Create an AWS IAM User and Configure
 AWS IAM stands for Identity and Access Management, with it you can manage access to AWS services and resources.
 We will create a Group with the necessary policies to push the docker image to the ECR repository and pull it to the EC2 instance.\
 Search IAM in AWS search bar → User Groups → Create group → Define a name for the group and save